minetest-LOTR/Lord-of-the-Test/README.md

 ## Lord of the Test: A Minetest subgame.
 ### Version: 1.1.0

+**NOTE: THIS IS THE BIOMES BRANCH.**

+**This branch will have force pushes, and rebases, in order to keep it up to date with master**

+**The main purpose of this branch is to provide a base for comments on my work of adding new biomes, and ultimately for the addition of an "in-place" mapgen, that is, a mapgen which puts the biomes in the correct places!**

+**Use at your own risk!
+Expect many breakages and ugly borders between biomes!**

 This is a game for Minetest that adds [Lord of the Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) elements into the game.

 -----------------------------------------------------------------------------------------------